 The movie Field of Dreams made the expression, “If you build it, they will come.” become world-famous.
 However, it later became a bit of a joke to describe many new products and companies.
+This article will expand on Demand vs. Supply.

 The implication seemed to be that if you built the thing you dreamed about, others would want it too.
 It is easy to understand this thinking.
 After all, The Law of Supply and Demand seems to imply that supply comes first.
 Created in the 1890s by Alfred Marshall, the Law of Supply and Demand explains pricing in a free market.
 If supply exceeds demand, then prices will drop.
 If demand exceeds supply, then prices rise.